tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% enddocs %}

+{% docs days_after_version_release_date %}

+The number of days between the date the ping was sent and the release date of the version associated with the ping.

+{% enddocs %}

+{% docs latest_version_available_at_ping_creation %}

+The most recent version that is available at the time the ping is created.

+{% enddocs %}

+{% docs versions_behind_latest_at_ping_creation %}

+The number of versions by which the ping-associated version lags behind.

+{% enddocs %}

 {% docs is_internal_ping_model %}

 Boolean flag set to True if the installation meets our defined "internal" criteria.
 However, this field seems to also capture some Self-Managed customers, so the best way to identify a gitlab.com installation is using `ping_delivery_type = 'SaaS'`. `is_internal` is defined as